Kabinner/1.12.1-Development/README.md

 end
 ```

-Tracing Function Execution
+### Tracing Function Execution
-If you need to know when and how often a function is being called, you can track it like this:
+If you need to know when and how often a function is being called:
 ```
 local function debugTrace(funcName)
     local oldFunc = _G[funcName]